 ISO 45001 Clause 9.1.1 General

-Importance of Complying with Clause 9.1.1
+Importance of Complying With Clause 9.1.1

 Clause 9.1.1 of ISO 45001 outlines the general requirements that an organization must comply with in order to ensure the effectiveness of its Occupational Health and Safety Management System (OH&S).
 It states that the organization shall establish, implement, maintain and continually improve an OH&S management system, including the processes needed and their interactions, in accordance with the requirements of the standard.